 “Students who use iMovie exceed expectations of quality work because they know their movie will be shared in class.
 The lure of knowing peers may actually watch the movie is enough to motivate even the unmotivated. iMovie is the gold standard for must-have apps.”View in the App Store

 “Popplet allows students to plan, organise and display their work visually.
 This app is a mainstay for learning, and I’m able to incorporate many research-based reading and thinking strategies into this graphic organiser app.”View in the App Store

 “This word-cloud app is a favourite among my students.
 It becomes a powerful visual communication tool when the final product is placed in an iMovie, Keynote, blog or any other app as part of a larger project.”View in the App Store

 “Add text and photos to illustrate a new concept, create a story, visualise directions, create a cartoon and more.
 Students are drawn to this app for its ease of use and the ability to personalise their message.
 It can be used for a large project or a simple formative assessment.”View in the App Store

 “GarageBand isn’t just for the musically inclined.
-Yes, students can create music or have a jam session.
-But I’ve seen great enthusiasm and empowerment when they use GarageBand to record themselves reading fluently, making self-reflections, creating podcasts or soundtracks, and more.
+Yes, students can create music or have a jamming session.
+But I’ve seen great enthusiasm and empowerment when they use GarageBand to record themselves reading fluently, making self-reflections, creating podcasts or sound tracks, and more.
 This app makes everyone a rock star.”View in the App Store